lerocha/ios-bootcamp-Flicks/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] ScrollView animation to automatically scroll up the movie overview when movie details screen opens

 ## Video Walkthrough